HDwayne/raspberry-pi-os-qemu/docs/README.md

 ## Acknowledgements
 1. Sergey Matyukevich, Alexandre Venito et al. made the educational kernel and most of the resources in https://github.com/s-matyukevich/raspberry-pi-os
 2. Felix Xiaozhu Lin et al. adapted the codebase to make it work on QEMU and improved the content in https://github.com/fxlin/p1-kernel
+3. Millian Poquet adapted the codebase for its operating system design course.